 What Makes the Perfect Teapot?

-A teapot is in fact simply a pot with a handle, spout, and lid, in which tea is brewed and from which it is poured.
+A teapot is in fact simply a pot with a handle, spout, and lid, in which tea is infused and from which it is poured.
 When selecting a teapot, most of us focus on its design and size, but these aren’t the most important factors.
-The perfect teapot is one that not only looks beautiful and brews the right amount of tea, but also brings out the best in the tea’s quality.
-Tea leaves handpicked for their distinct character deserve to be brewed in a teapot that gets the full flavour out of them.
+The perfect teapot is one that not only looks beautiful and infuses the right amount of tea, but also brings out the best in the tea’s quality.
+Tea leaves that are hand-picked for their distinct character deserve to be infused in a teapot that gets the full flavour out of them.

 The Chinese Gong Fu Tea ceremony, translated as “making tea with skill”, is JING’s main source of inspiration.
 The ceremony centres on the idea of making tea that is truly exquisite and satisfying.
 JING’s tea leaves are made to be infused time and time again, without losing their distinguished flavour.